dice-project/DICE-Deployment-Service/doc/AdminGuide.md

 #### Configuring cfy tool

-In order to configure the tool we need to execute:
+In order to configure the tool we need to execute (important even if you have ran the steps in another folder before):

     $ . ~/cfy-manager/cloudify.inc.sh
     $ cd ~/dds